 Population density is the measurement of the number of people living in a square area.
 Population density is also used with reference to plant and animal population as well in the understanding of ecology.
 However, it is a common measurement used on the human population.

-It is found that favorable conditions like suitable land for agriculture, climatic conditions and economic development helps in increasing the density of population in a region.
+It is found that favourable conditions like suitable land for agriculture, climatic conditions and economic development helps in increasing the density of population in a region.
 However, an area with an extremely high population density does not thrive and leads to higher risks of diseases, low employment, and higher mortality rates.
 With constant consumption of resources by a high number of people will only lead to a depletion of resources which will gradually lead to a low density.

 The population density measurement is not absolute as there is a section of the population that is mobile and moves from one region to another.
 It gives an approximate number of people living in a region.